On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Main Results

 To explore the infinite-node limiting structure of GNDEs, we introduce \textit{Graphon Neural Differential Equations} (Graphon-NDEs).
 Recalling that a graphon, as the limiting object of finite graphs, can be viewed as a graph with a continuum of nodes over the unit interval, we define Graphon-NDEs in a form similar to GNDEs \eqref{GNDE}, but tailored to operate on graphons rather than finite graphs.
 Specifically, we formulate Graphon-NDEs as

-where \(\tX(\cdot, t):I\to\mathbb{R}^{1\times F}\) is the graphon node feature function at time $t$ and initialized by an input node feature function $\mathbf{Z}$ at $t=0$; and \(\Phi\) is a Graphon-NN applying on $\tX(\cdot,t)$ through graphon \(\tW\) and time-varying parameters $\tH(t)$ as in \eqref{parameterized H(t) filters}.
+where \(\tX(\cdot, t):I\to\mathbb{R}^{1\times F}\) is the graphon node feature function at time $t$ and initialized by an input node feature function $\tZ$ at $t=0$; and \(\GraphonNN\) is a Graphon-NN applying on $\tX(\cdot,t)$ through graphon \(\tW\) and time-varying parameters $\tH(t)$ as in \eqref{parameterized H(t) filters}.

-The continuum nature of both the node and time variables in Graphon-NDEs necessitates careful technical treatment to establish their \textit{well-posedness} (i.e., the existence and uniqueness of solutions).
-We prove that the temporal continuity of the filter evolution and the non-amplifying Lipschitz property of the activation function (Assumptions~\hyperref[AS0]{AS0} and~\hyperref[AS1]{AS1} below) suffice to guarantee well-posedness. \begin{itemize} \item \textbf{AS0.} The convolutional filters evolves continuously in time, i.e., $\vh_{fgk}^{(\ell,t)}$ is a continuous function about $t\in[0,T]$, for each $f,g\in [F]$, $\ell\in[L]$, $k\in\mathbb{Z}_K$.
+The continuum nature of both the node and time variables in Graphon-NDEs necessitates careful technical treatment to establish that they are well-posed.
+We prove that the temporal continuity of the filter evolution and the Lipschitz property of the activation function (Assumptions~\hyperref[AS0]{AS0} and~\hyperref[AS1]{AS1} below) suffice to guarantee well-posedness. \begin{itemize} \item \textbf{AS0.} The convolutional filters evolve continuously in time, i.e., $\vh_{fgk}^{(\ell,t)}$ is a continuous function of $t\in[0,T]$, for each $f,g\in [F]$, $\ell\in[L]$, $k\in\mathbb{Z}_K$. \end{itemize} We remark that, in practice, the filter parameters $\vh_{fgk}^{(\ell,t)}$ may be chosen to be constant with respect to $t$, or parameterized as $\sum_i a_i \,\phi_i(t)$, where $\{\phi_i\}$ are fixed, continuous basis functions.
+In the second case, training would optimize the finite-dimensional coefficients $\{a_i\}$. \begin{itemize} \item \textbf{AS1.} The activation function \(\sigma\) is $L_\sigma$-Lipschitz continuous, i.e., $|\sigma(x) - \sigma(y)| \leq L_\sigma|x - y|$, for all $x, y \in \mathbb{R}$; and $\sigma(0) = 0.$ \end{itemize}